5 min. read

 In the majority of cases ( 99% to be precise) eye care specialists consult their colleagues when they come across a scan they do not know how to interpret.
 They can ask their colleagues personally, in groups on Social Media or create special chats in messengers.

-How Altris AI solve most problems of OCT interpretation?
+How Altris AI solves most problems of OCT interpretation

 With Altris AI, a standalone SaaS for the decision-making support of ophthalmologists and optometrists, all these problems will be solved.
 Altris AI provides: